Lawliar/CO3/README.md

 ### arm cross compiler:
 - This is only needed to build the firmware image.
 Simply select that one fitting your situation from [arm-gnu-toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
-Unzip it and make sure the CMakeLists.txt under the firmware source code points to it.
+Unzip it to `deps/arm` and make sure the CMakeLists.txt under the firmware source code points to it.
 The version that we use is **11.3.rel1**.

 ### dependent packages
 - `sudo apt install autoconf automake libtool`